Skip to main content

 How to Qualify for the Bonus (Step-by-Step)

-Step 2 — Notify your employer or benefits payer to direct deposit at least $500 per month into your new Chase account.
+Step 2.
+Set up qualifying direct deposits totaling at least $1,000 within the 90-day window into your new Chase account.
+Two paychecks of $500+ typically satisfy this.
 Your HR or payroll department will need your Chase routing number (021000021) and your new account number.
-You can split an existing direct deposit to route $500+ to Chase without changing your full paycheck destination.
+You can split an existing direct deposit without changing your full paycheck destination.

 Monthly Maintenance Fee and How to Waive It

-Chase Total Checking charges a $12 monthly maintenance fee.
-Three waiver methods are available — you only need to satisfy one per monthly statement period:
+Chase Total Checking charges a $15 monthly maintenance fee.
+Four waiver methods are available, and you only need to satisfy one per monthly statement period:

 Fee Waiver MethodRequirementBest For